Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

 and approximate $x^m_\delta(t)$ by a smooth curve $X^m_\delta(t)$ given by (\ref{Nest-stoch1}) below.
-Note the step size difference that the step size is $\delta$ and $\delta^{1/2}$ for the plain and accelerated cases, respectively, as pointed out at the end of Section \ref{section-1}.
+Note the difference between the step sizes $\delta$ and $\delta^{1/2}$ for the plain and accelerated cases, respectively, as pointed out at the end of Section \ref{section-1}.

 \begin{thm} Define a partial sum process